Septercius/rpcemu-utils/README.md

 This will prompt you to enter your normal password.
 When the shell prompt appears, QT is ready for use.

+### generate-mac-package.sh

+This script automates the process of constructing a package for OS X releases of RPCEmu.
+It should be invoked from the root of the RPCEmu source distribution (i.e. the folder that contains "src").
+It will create a folder whose name includes the version and the date and time in "../Releases".

+Both debug and release builds will be built, for the two configurations of RPCEmu - interpreter and recompiler.
+These will be placed in separate directories ("Debug", "Release") and be modified via "macdeployqt" to generate self-contained application bundles.

+The script will also copy the required data files and folders ("cmos.ram", "netroms", "poduleroms", etc) into a folder named "Data" and then mirror this inside the "Debug" and "Release" folders with the name "RPCEmu".

+Finally, the script will create DMGs for both types of build, and copy these into the "DMGs" folder and name them appropriately.

+Note that the script does not have very much (if anything) in the way of error handling and relies on everything being just so.

 ### make-patch.sh

 This is a simple Bash script used to generate a patch file from a folder of unified diffs.
 It requires a single parameter, namely the folder that contains the diff files.
 For example: